ahmadkh1995/6DOF_MobileRobotic_arm/README.md

 I want to develop a **Mobile Robotic ARM** and use PCL Library for SLAM section.

 **I)** Project Folder is **Kinect_PCL**
+To use the C++ interface to libfreenect: include libfreenect.hpp derive a class from FreenectDevice define callbacks.

 CmakeLists.txt File :